markjivko/storyline/README.md

 *  *onEnter* - Function; called when the frame becomes visible.
 *  *onActive* - Function; called while the frame is visible, on each scroll event.
 *  *onLeave* - Function; called when the frame becomes invisible to the user.
+*  *scrollIntoView* - Boolean; overrides the option with the same name; triggered 250ms after *onEnter* to perform a scrollIntoView action

 You can add as many frame selectors as you wish.
 Each selector can point to either 1 HTML element (for instance, an *#id* selector) or to many HTML elements